[[updated October 6, 2016]]

-Yes, Instagram is the reigning “King of Engagement” these days.
+Yes, even with that pesky algorithm, Instagram is the reigning “King of Engagement” these days.
 But don’t let that keep you from figuring out how to sell on Instagram.
 Here are some tips to get you started.

 2. Make a sale overt in your photo.
 People are on Instagram to look at photos.
 If you wait until the caption to let your followers know about your promotion, you’re running the risk that they’ll scroll right by it.

 The company also made the sale easy for Instagram users by using its homepage as the destination URL.
 As we’ll discuss in detail soon, there are no tappable URLs in an Instagram news feed.
-A brief and memorable one (like cuppow.com) works best to prompt people to check out your sale on an external site.
+A memorable one works best to prompt people to check out your sale on an external site.

-Note: this Cuppow sale doesn’t require a pesky discount code which further increases the ease of making a purchase.
+Note: This sale doesn’t require an irritating discount code which further increases the ease of making a purchase.

-3. Install an Instagram Sales App.
+3. Install an Instagram sales app.
 Some smart apps have synced with Instagram to make selling easier for brands of all sizes.
-Fashion blogger Tanesha Awasthi at Girl with Curves uses LIKEtoKNOW.it to sell the items she models on her Instagram feed.
+Wardrobe stylist Ashley Hargrove uses LIKEtoKNOW.it to sell the items she features on her Instagram feed.

-When her followers who sign up for LIKEtoKNOW.it double tap one of her photos with a LIKEtoKNOW link in the caption, they’ll receive an email with associated product links so that they can shop the look of their favorite Girl with Curves posts.
+When her followers who sign up for LIKEtoKNOW.it double tap one of her photos with a LIKEtoKNOW link in the caption, they’ll receive an email with associated product links so that they can shop the look of their favorite @dtkaustin posts.

 4. Use social proof whenever possible.
 Instagram is an amazing source of (often unprompted) user generated content.
 You most likely know the value of the social proof that UGC provides.
 So if your Instagram monitoring has unearthed a fabulous photo of your product in the wild, why not ask permission of the Instagram user who posted it to use it in your upcoming promotion?

 5. Advertise.
-Instagram by its own admission has been slow to open advertising to all businesses.
-Until the advertising flood gates open, make a quick study of the sponsored posts that currently appear in your newsfeed?
+Now that Instagram ads are available for all users, why not make a quick study of the sponsored posts that currently appear in your newsfeed?

 1. Think selling on Instagram is like selling on other social channels.
 Because Instagram is a real-time, visual network, it sets it apart from its social media brothers and sisters.
 And it also means that you need to lead your sale with an eye-catching image.
 Take the time you need to get the photo right.
 That means selecting a photo that is square in shape, easy to identify, and void of distracting lighting issues.